Stationary Heterogeneous-Agent Models in Continuous Time: Household problem

-\emph{Step 3.} For each fixed $z$ and $r$, the map $a\mapsto v^*(a,z;r)$ is concave and continuously differentiable by Theorem \ref{thm:value-function}.
-On any compact interval in $a$, local uniform convergence of concave functions implies the convergence of their derivatives at points of differentiability of the limit \cite[Thm.~25.7]{Rockafellar_1970}, so that
+\emph{Step 3.} We now prove convergence of the derivatives, and fix $z\in\cZ$.
+On compact intervals of $\cO$, local uniform convergence of concave functions to the continuously differentiable concave function $v(\cdot,z)$ implies $v^k_a\to v_a$ pointwise on $\cO$ by \cite[Thm.~25.7]{Rockafellar_1970}.
+For the convergence at the borrowing constraint set